amin-codes/Phantom-of-the-40th/README.md

 # Phantom-of-the-40th
 In honor of the 40th anniversary of the North Carolina Technology Student Association, we submitted this game for the Video Game Design event.
+This game helped us take 2nd in the state for the event.

 We made this game with the help of a paid version of [RPG Maker MV](https://www.rpgmakerweb.com/#rpg-maker-mv).